OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 position: 100
 ---

-Octopus can discover deployment targets in cloud providers during deployment using tags added to resources.
-Any targets discovered will also be removed from Octopus when the associated cloud resource is removed.
-Discovery takes place before deployment steps and can be used as part of processes that create your cloud infrastructure.
+Octopus can discover deployment targets during deployments using tags added to your cloud resources.
+Octopus will remove any discovered targets when the associated cloud resource is removed.
+Target discovery takes place before deployment steps, and is useful when your deployment process creates your target cloud infrastructure before deploying software to it.

 :::hint
 Using discovery of deployment targets is recommended over the existing [dynamic infrastructure](/docs/infrastructure/deployment-targets/dynamic-infrastructure) functionality.